inkfarer/ipl-overlay-controls/docs/development.md

 To define a different set of compatible games for your bundle, add the following to your bundle's `package.json` file:
 `"compatibleGameVersions": ["SPLATOON_2", "SPLATOON_3"]`

-## Defining custom intermission scenes
+## Defining custom intermission scenes or caster sets

 By default, only three intermission "Scenes" are available - Main, teams and stages.
-To declare more scenes, your bundle must declare them first:
+A dependent bundle may declare additional scenes or sets of commentators (For example, as members of an analysis desk.)

 1. Declare `ipl-overlay-controls` as a dependent of your graphics bundle:
 ```